ViennaRSS/vienna-rss/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Vienna
+about: Suggest an idea for Vienna.
+We encourage you to open a discussion before.
 title: ''
 labels: 'feature request :bulb:'
 assignees: ''